sgnl05/sgnl05-colorprompt/README.md

 ####`env_color`

 String or array.
-Sets the color for of the environment tag.
+Sets the color of the environment tag.
+Defaults to unset

+####`path_color`

+String or array.
+Sets the color of the path text.
 Defaults to unset

 ####`prompt`